Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-For example, if you’ve used your card at a casino or at bail-bond shops, your provider may consider you more likely to be in financial trouble.
+For example, if you used your card at a casino or at bail-bond shops, your provider may consider you more likely to be in financial trouble.
 It could mark you as a riskier borrower who might default on payments.
-To protect its downside, your provider can possibly take preemptive measures, like lowering your credit limit.
+To protect itself, your provider can possibly take preemptive measures, such as lowering your credit limit.

 Fortunately, your card company isn’t allowed to share your personal information with non-affiliated third parties.
 But that doesn’t mean third parties don’t have ways of monitoring your spending.
 Google, for instance, claims it’s privy to 70% of credit and debit card transactions in the United States through its third-party partnerships.

 Credit card skimmers

 Thieves steal credit card information in numerous ways, but one of the prominent ways is by using credit card skimmers.